BigRedS/lets-encrypt-nginx/README.md

-Finally, lets-encrypt-nginx will parse each existing Nginx config file, and on finding a line `#LENGX: SKIP` will skip writing that site's Nginx config, effectively treating it as read-only, and carry on as if it were succefully written-to.
+Finally, lengx will parse each existing Nginx config file, and on finding a line `#LENGX: SKIP` will skip writing that site's Nginx config, effectively treating it as read-only, and carry on as if it were succefully written-to.
 This is intended primarily to avoid clobbering debugging/testing config.